Populating fields dynamically in Gravity Forms

 If you prefer to display Gravity Forms using the WordPress block instead of the [gravityforms] shortcode, this method offers a simple way to pre-populate field values.

 If you’re comfortable adding custom PHP code to your WordPress theme, you can use a hook to dynamically populate form fields in Gravity Forms.
-For more information about this method, check out the Gravity Forms documentation regarding the gform_field_value_$parameter_name filter.
+For more information about this method, check out this article on the Gravity Forms site about the gform_field_value_$parameter_name filter.

 Dynamically populating a hidden field in Gravity Forms